Many people contact me when looking for hotels that do accommodate families of 5 or more after they struggle to find options.

 Many of the official Universal Studios Japan hotels can accommodate up to 8 people with lots of different types of room configurations.
 I’ve written in detail about the options for families staying close to Universal Studios in Osaka here.
 Please note that this takes you out of the city centre.

-OTHER HOTEL OPTIONS FOR FAMILIES OF 5 OR MORE IN KYOTO
+WHERE TO STAY FOR FAMILIES OF 5 OR MORE IN KYOTO?

-Here are my more general Kyoto accommodation recommendations.
+Here are my more general Kyoto accommodation recommendations for smaller families here.

 A Machiya (Old tea house)